mlabs-haskell/cardanow/README.md

 Once this is done will have snapshots of the databases for all the supported indexers, alongside the snapshot of the cardano-node we fetched from the Mithril network.

-All the generated snapshots can finally be uploaded back to our cache servers.
+All the generated snapshots can finally be uploaded back to our snapshot storage servers.
 To be able to fully identify each snapshot, we have to keep around some metadata about how it was generated.
 In particular, for each indexer snapshot, we will record:

 - cardano-node version
 - cardano-node snapshot